Avoiding the crowds in the Canadian Rockies: 8 pro tips

-If you’re up for rethinking your typical summer getaway, explore spring and fall in these popular parks.
+If you’re up for rethinking your typical summer getaway, explore shoulder season in these popular parks.
 Though it might be a little chillier (you’ll likely need a jacket, not a parka), you’ll have much more space to yourself.
-You may even witness the last bits of snow on the ground in spring or the first dusting in late fall, making for a more unique experience.
+You may even witness the last bits of snow on the ground in spring or the first dusting in winter, making for a more unique experience.

-The tourist spots are popular for a reason, but these tricks will make your Canadian Rockies experience all the more special.
+The tourist spots are popular for a reason, but there are a few tricks that will make your Canadian Rockies experience a bit more special.